Biophysical pharmacology of ion channels

 • Molecular dynamics of ion conduction in ligand-gated ion channels (in collaboration with Jun.-Prof. Dr. med.
 Jan-Philipp Machtens, Institute of Clinical Pharmacology of RWTH Aachen University and Computational Neurophysiology (ICS-4) of Forschungszentrum Jülich)

-• Functional and pharmacological characterization of pain-related mutants in voltage-gated sodium channels
+• Biophysical and pharmacological characterization of pain-related variants in voltage-gated sodium channels

 The above-mentioned scientific fields of interest are studied using a variety of molecular biology, pharmacological and electrophysiological methods.
-These include among others site directed mutagenesis, heterologous expression of ion channels in Xenopus laevis oocytes or mammalian cells (e.g. HEK293, 1321N1 astrocytoma cells), two-electrode voltage-clamp (TEVC) and patch-clamp electrophysiology, fluorescence based high throughput screening of compound libraries (in collaboration with Prof. Dr. Michael Schaefer, University of Leipzig) and molecular dynamics simulations (in collaboration with Jun.-Prof. Dr. Jan-Philipp Machtens, RWTH Aachen and Forschungszentrum Jülich).
+These include among others site directed mutagenesis, heterologous expression of ion channels in Xenopus laevis oocytes or mammalian cells (e.g. HEK293, 1321N1 astrocytoma cells), two-electrode voltage-clamp (TEVC) and patch-clamp electrophysiology, automated patch-clamp (high-throughput electrophysiology in 384-well format) for high throughput screening of compound libraries and molecular dynamics simulations (in collaboration with Jun.-Prof. Dr. Jan-Philipp Machtens, RWTH Aachen and Forschungszentrum Jülich).

 Research projects that are currently in progress